janverschelde/PHCpack/src/doc/source/welcome.rst

 Acknowledgments
 ===============

-This material is based upon work supported by the National Science Foundation under Grants No. 9804846, 0105739, 0134611, 0410036, 0713018, 1115777, 1440534, and 1854513.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Since 2001, the code in PHCpack improved thanks to the contributions of many PhD students at the University of Illinois at Chicago.
 Their names, titles of PhD dissertation, and year of PhD are listed below: